 In this visualization, what does your life look like?
 What car are you driving, where do you live?
 Are you married?
 Have kids?
 What hobbies do you have?
 Do you go on vacations?
 Get a sense of what your dream life looks like.
 How much annual income do you need to support that lifestyle?
 Take a stab, $100K, $250K $1M?
 Don’t worry about how high this number is at the moment, we need a number to work with, but for this exercise to work you need to understand not where you are now but where you want to be.

 let’s look at your dream business – what does that look like?
 Do you have staff working for you?
-Are you working from home or from an office?
-Do you have Mac’s or PCs?
-Use my Know Your Number Worksheet and start filling in the expenses per month section, of what your desired business looks like, not where you are now.
+Are you working from home or an office?
+Do you have Macs or PCs?
+Use a spreadsheet if you don’t have any budgeting software in place and start making a note of the expenses you currently have and of what your desired business looks like.

 Cost of goods sold is a little harder to figure out since it’s linked to actual sales.
 This can be harder if you are selling a product over a service; you’ll tweak all of these numbers as you start to see the results.
 This exercise also helps to set your service rates and product offerings.

 Now, here is the big one, how much time do you want to spend working?
 This includes time on money-making activities (Working IN your business) and time on planning and growth (working ON your business).
 Enter this information into the worksheet too.